 SOQL vs. SQL in Rules

-When building a rule, keep in mind the rules engine is using a SOQL query, and not a SQL query:
+When building a rule on Salesforce data, keep in mind the rules engine is using a SOQL query, and not a SQL query:

-- SOQL does not support the ability to MIN/MAX on Date/Time Fields.
+- SOQL supports the ability to MIN/MAX on Date/Time Fields.

-- When MAX is applied to a date field in a SOQL query, MIN is applied to the other fields in the table (limitation of using a SOQL query).
+- When MAX is applied to a date field in a SOQL query, all other fields will be added to Group By.
+If there are un-groupable fields, then Min is applied.